senx/nifi-warp10-processor/README.md

 * **WarpScript**

-This is the actual WarpScript™ code to execute.
+This is the actual WarpScript code to execute.
 This code will be run for each batch of FlowFiles (up to *Max FlowFiles*).
 The FlowFiles will be available to your code using the calling convention detailed below.

 Note that the NiFi UI traps the press on the `ENTER` or `RETURN` key, so if you want to skip a line in your code, you should hold the `SHIFT` key down before pressing `ENTER`.